-In the international business simulation PhoneVentures, students have to manage their own globally operating smartphone companies such as Apple, Huawei or Samsung.
-Each round, is equilivant to one year of operations, students conduct an internal and external analysis, determined by their international strategic business plan and take tactical and operational decisions for all departments and all countries they would like to enter.
+In the international business simulation Phone Ventures, students manage their own multi-national smartphone company, similar to those of Apple, Huawei, and Samsung.
+Each round, is equivalent to one year of operations, students initially conduct an internal and external analysis, determined by their international strategic business plan and take tactical and operational decisions for all departments and all countries they would like to enter.

-CSR and sustainability are strongly embedded within the simulation.
+Corporate Social Responsibility (CSR) and sustainability are strongly embedded within the simulation.
 The students have to think about how to reduce their carbon footprint, contribute to the Paris agreement, support local initiatives, fair practices and financial fair play.
 The also implement National Equality Standards to encourage diversity within their companies.

-The international business simulations PhoneVentures is usually assessed in several ways.
+Phone Ventures is typically assessed in several ways.
 Below you will find the most popular options: